chrisant996/clink/docs/clink.md

 #### Prefix and Suffix Escape Codes

-A prompt filter may want to wrap the final prompt (and/or final right side prompt) with escape codes, after all prompt filters have finished.
+In some cases the prompt and/or right side prompt might need to be surrounded with special escape codes.
 For example, some file editors with integrated terminals want to receive additional escape codes surrounding the prompt strings.

+After all prompt filters have finished, the final prompt string is automatically surrounded with the values of the `%CLINK_PROMPT_PREFIX%` and `%CLINK_PROMPT_SUFFIX%` environment variables, and the final right side prompt is automatically surrounded with the values of the `%CLINK_RPROMPT_PREFIX%` and `%CLINK_RPROMPT_SUFFIX%` environment variables.

-To do that, the prompt filter can additionally define a `:surround()` function which returns the prefix and suffix strings:
+Additionally, a prompt filter may want to add escape codes surrounding the prompt strings.
+To do that, a prompt filter can define a `:surround()` function which returns prefix and suffix strings:

 ```lua
 #INCLUDE [docs\examples\ex_surround_prompt.lua]
 ```

-> **Note:** The surround function should return only escape code strings.
-Any printable text in the strings could have unintended effects on displaying the prompt.
+> **Note:** The prefix and suffix strings should only escape code strings.
+Any printable text in the prefix and suffix strings could have unintended effects on displaying the prompt.

 <a name="customisingsuggestions"></a>